Unboxed-Software/solana-course/content/cpi-guard.md

 where `ver` is the latest version of `solana-program` supporting rustc 1.68.0-dev
 ```

 You will also want the latest version of the anchor CLI installed.
-You can follow along the steps listed here to update via avm https://www.anchor-lang.com/docs/avm
+You can follow the steps listed here to update via avm https://www.anchor-lang.com/docs/avm

 or simply run
 ```bash